The Perfect Ireland and Scotland Itinerary

 Day 7: Depart from Edinburgh

 On the last day of your Scotland and Ireland vacation, travel back to Edinburgh and either fly home from there or fly back to Dublin to fly home.
 I hope this itinerary will help plan many trips to Ireland and Scotland.
-They are both such amazing destinations and I know you’ll love them
+They are both such amazing destinations and I know you’ll love them.

-Whether you decide to drive to the Isle of Skye on your own or take this guided tour the choice is yours.
 Hopefully, this two-week Ireland and Scotland itinerary will help you plan your travels to these two fabulous locations.

 You might also like